-Don’t let any one item dominate the pile as it will disrupt the composting process.
+I suggest you don’t let any one item dominate the pile, as it will disrupt the composting process.
 For example, too thick a layer of grass cuttings and you’ll get slimy sludge instead of soft fluffy compost.

-Build the pile up to about 5 feet and keep the content moist but not waterlogged and soggy.
+I always built the pile up to about 5 feet and kept the content moist but not waterlogged and never soggy.

 How to Make Ericaceous Compost